This article aims to help the first-time AK buyer get the necessary information to make an informed purchase of an AK-47 or AK-74 rifle.

 Polymer furniture needs no additional finish.

-You may find some remnants from the 1994 – 2004 Clinton Gun ban for sale.
-These are referred to as “post-ban” models.
-Post-ban AKs have had their bayonet lugs ground off, muzzle attachment removed or permanently attached to the barrel, either absent a folding stock or the folding stock welded or fixed in the open position, or possibly with a thumbhole buttstock.
-These can be fine shooters at more reasonable prices since most AK seekers want all the whistles and bells of the pre-ban AK-47s.
-It is legal to modify these to “no-ban” configuration as long as you remember to comply with the 922r regulation.
+You may find some remnants from the 1994 to 2004 Clinton Gun Ban for sale.
+Referred to as post-ban models, those AKs have bayonets with their lugs ground off, muzzle attachments removed or permanently attached to the barrels, are missing the folding stock or have the folding stock welded or fixed in the open position, or possibly have a thumb-hole buttstock.
+Those can be fine shooters at more reasonable prices since most AK seekers want all the bells and whistles of the pre-ban AK-47s.
+It is legal to modify those to no-ban configuration, as long as you remember to comply with the 922r regulation.

-Most post-ban rifles still in possession of the factory or distributor were sent back through a re-assembly or upgrade process and were brought up to no-ban status effective September 14, 2004.
-There may be one or two minor features that were not brought up to date on no-ban rifles, such as leaving the muzzle attachment permanently attached, as it would not be cost-effective to remove it.
-The same logic applies to the bayonet lugs.
-These are rather small issues that don’t affect the operation of the AK as far as live fire.
-They simply fall under the heading of aesthetics, but could give you a potential way to save a few bucks on the cost of an AK if you don’t mind them.
+Most post-ban rifles still at the factory or distributor were sent back through a re-assembly or upgrade process to be brought up to no-ban status effective September 14, 2004.
+There may be one or two minor features that are not up to date on no-ban rifles, such as leaving the muzzle attachments permanently attached, because it would not be cost-effective to remove them.
+The same logic applies to bayonet lugs.
+Those are rather small issues that do not affect the AK’s operation in live fire.
+They simply fall under the heading of aesthetics but could be a potential way to save a few bucks.

-This is the best part!
+This is the best part.
 The only drag in the last couple of years is the higher cost of all ammo.
-In years past, AK ammo was as little as 9 cents per shot.
-Oh, for the good old days to return!
+In years past, AK ammo was as low as 9 cents per shot.
+Oh, for the good old days to return.
 In any case, ammo is plentiful and still fairly inexpensive due to the sheer bulk available.
-Steel cased ammo is perfectly fine in the AK, as that is what it was designed for.
-Some ranges will not permit any steel jacketed or bi-metal ammo such as TulAmmo, so keep that in mind.
+Steel-cased ammo is perfectly fine in the AK because it was designed for that.
+Some ranges will not permit any steel-jacketed or bi-metal ammo, such as TulAmmo, so keep that in mind.

-Before you leave home, carefully inspect the bore for any grease that may be in the barrel.
-US made firearms rarely have it, but it may be there just the same.
-Light oil is not usually a problem and will be burnt out after the first round or two.
-In either case, go ahead and run some patches down the bore to see what you have.
+Before you leave home, carefully inspect the bore for any grease in the barrel.
+U.S.-made firearms rarely have it, but it may be there, just the same.
+Light oil is not usually a problem and will burn out after the first couple rounds.
+In either case, run some patches down the bore to see what is there.
 When they come out fairly clean, go to the range.

-Once out to the range, get it sighted in.
-You will need to have purchased a sight adjustment tool before hand as nothing else will work for you there.
-Keng’s Firearms Specialties has some of the Polytech armory-grade models for around $35.
-This is the one to get!
-It is built like a tank.
-Older after market adjustment tools can break the first time you try to move that front sight for elevation, be gentle with them.
-I won’t go into the actual sighting process, just remember that when correcting the windage, move the front sight away from the desired direction, or, toward the wayward grouping, which is the opposite for the standard western style firearm with adjustable rear sight.
-So, if your group is to the right of the bull’s-eye (or whatever you like to aim at), you must push the front sight to the right to get on target.
-The rear tangent sight has a setting at the very rear which is called the “battle setting.”
-At this setting, and after properly sighting in at 100 yards or meters, by aiming at center of body mass, you will hit an enemy between the shoulders and hips at ranges from zero to 300 meters or yards.
-Of course, you have the traditional ranges also listed from 100 to 700 or 800 meters or yards.
-For general use, sight-in at 100 meters or yards.
+If your group is to the right of the bull’s-eye (or whatever you like to aim at), push the front sight to the right to get on target.
+The rear tangent sight has a setting called the “battle setting.”
+At that setting, and after properly sighting in at 100 yards or meters, by aiming at center of body mass, you will hit an enemy between the shoulders and hips at ranges from 0 to 300 yards or meters.
+Of course, you have the traditional ranges also listed from 100 to 700 or 800 yards or meters.
+For general use, sight in at 100 yards or meters.

-The beauty of the AK is that it eats just about any ammo you feed it with ease.
-That’s just the way it was designed.
-Of course, you may encounter problems as with any firearm.
-Any new rifle may need a break in period, so don’t be alarmed if you have a few failures feeding or extracting.
-Be sure it is properly lubed and oiled before you shoot, that may curb any problems before they crop up.
-Some AKs, such as the Yugoslavians, have a three-position gas setting which should be in the middle position.
+The beauty of the AK is that it eats with ease just about any ammo.
+That is just the way it was designed.
+Of course, you may encounter problems, as with any firearm.
+Any new rifle may need a break-in period, so do not be alarmed if you have a few failures feeding or extracting.
+Be sure it is properly lubed and oiled before you shoot; that may curb any problems before they arise.
+Some AKs, such as the Yugoslavians, have a three-position gas setting that should be in the middle position.
 The other two are for very dirty rifles (more gas) and very hot loads (less gas).
-Be sure to check here if you have short stroking problems.
+Be sure to check there if you have short-stroking problems.
 In rare cases, you may have a bad magazine follower.
-Bent magazine bodies are more likely and this is easy to spot once you suspect a problem.
-If the rifle fails to run the bolt carrier to the rear AT ALL, then you have a block in the gas orifice between the bore and the gas tube.
-This may shut your shooting down for that session since it is going to require getting a probe in there to clean out whatever is blocking the orifice.
-Its pretty rare, but possible.
+Bent magazine bodies are more likely, which is easy to spot once you suspect a problem.
+If the rifle fails to run the bolt carrier to the rear at all, then you have a block in the gas orifice between the bore and gas tube.
+That may shut down your shooting for the session since it will require getting a probe in there to clean out whatever is blocking the orifice.
+It is rare, but possible.

-This is going to involve some disassembly of your new AK.
+Cleaning involves some disassembly.
 Not a problem.
-Just pop the dust cover off and proceed to take it down.
-Instructions are furnished with all A’s these days and plenty are available online.
-The best policy for cleaning is to assume that your ammo is made with corrosive primers, especially if it came from overseas.
-Note that Wolf and TulAmmo are not corrosive.
-If you don’t clean your rifle after shooting corrosive ammo, the bore will rust as well as the bolt face and breech areas.
-It’s a really ugly mess, but will not actually affect the operation of your AK unless it is an extreme case and you let the situation go without ever stopping the rust.
+Just pop off the dust cover and proceed to take it down.
+All AKs come with instructions, and plenty are available online.
+The best policy for cleaning is to assume that your ammo has corrosive primers, especially if it came from overseas.
+Note, however, that Wolf and TulAmmo are not corrosive.
+If you do not clean your rifle after shooting corrosive ammo, the bore as well as the bolt face and breech areas will rust.
+That is a really ugly mess but will not actually affect your AK’s operation unless it is an extreme case and you let it go without stopping the rust.
 However, why take a chance on ruining the value of you rifle?
-Hoppe’s No 9 cleaner is the best to use to clean up after corrosive primers.
-Use it generously and you will sleep well at night.
+Hoppe’s No. 9 cleaner is the best to clean up after corrosive primers.
+Use it generously, and you will sleep well.
 Even if the primers are not corrosive, it is still a good policy to properly clean (from the rear of the bore) after a firing session.
-Lightly oil after cleaning and reassemble your AK.
+Lightly oil after cleaning, and reassemble your AK.

 Not much is needed for the AK-47 except a sling.
-However, if you think you may want to add a scope, then you want to make sure your rifle comes with a scope mount.
-These can be added later, but the problem is finding someone to mount it accurately.
-It’s much easier to get it on the rifle from the start, which is something to consider, especially if you are getting near the “50″ mark where the old eyes start losing a bit of their sharpness.
+However, if you want to add a scope, then you ensure the rifle comes with a scope mount.
+You can add those later, but the problem is finding someone to mount them accurately.
+It is much easier to get one from the start, which is something to consider, especially if your eyes are starting to lose some sharpness.

-Other scope mounting options are available, now that the accessory market has greatly expanded.
-Picatinny rail handguards are available that replace the front handguards.
-On the Picatinny rails you can easily mount an optic.
-The potential problem here is the fair amount of heat generated from firing is quickly transferred to the scope.
-The picatinny rails are usually made of aluminum, which can get pretty hot on the hands even if no scopes are attached.
-Of course, mounting a scope that far forward usually requires a long eye relief scout or pistol scope, or just a zero magnification red dot sight.
-If this method of sight attachment appeals to you, then you are covered.
+Other scope-mounting options are available now that the accessory market has expanded.
+Picatinny rail hand guards are available to replace the front hand guards.
+On the Picatinny rails, you easily can mount an optic.
+The potential problem is that the heat generated from firing is quickly transferred to the scope.
+The Picatinny rails usually are aluminum, which can get hot on the hands even without attached scopes.
+Of course, mounting a scope that far forward usually requires a long eye-relief scout or pistol scope or a zero-magnification, red-dot sight.
+If that method appeals to you, then you are covered.

-There are many AK scopes to pick from.
-Since the traditional scope mount for the AK is on the left side, you need to either get a scope with integral mount such as a Russian PSO-1 or similar, or buy a left-side mount and add your favorite scope.
-The PSO-1 style scopes are good and are made to the military spec and configuration of the original Soviet model.
-In fact, you can still get one made in the Belarus military factory.
+There are many AK scopes to from which to choose.
+Since the traditional scope mount is on the left, you should get a scope with integral mount, such as a Russian PSO-1 or similar, or buy a left-side mount and add a scope.
+The PSO-1-style scopes are good and made to the military spec and configuration of the original Soviet model.
+In fact, you still can get one made in the Belarus military factory.
 Keep in mind, as with the accuracy of the AK, Russian scopes are not quite as good as we are used to here in the West.
-They get the job done, however.
-Sighting in a Russian scope is a bit different in that the windage and elevation knobs operate a bit different for the sighting-in process.
+However, they get the job done.
+Sighting in a Russian scope is different in that the windage and elevation knobs operate differently for the sighting-in process.
 Also, the reticle does not stay centered as on a Western scope.
-There are instructions online (AK-47.net) on how to sight-in a Russian-style scope.
-If you go with the side scope mount by itself, you can add just about any scope you like, including one you may have sitting around unused.
-Such a deal!
-To the AK purists, mounting anything other than an AK style scope on an AK-47 is not kosher; just doesn’t look quite right.
-But, each to his own!
+There are instructions online (AK-47.net) for sighting a Russian-style scope.
+If you go with the side scope mount alone, you can add just about any scope you like, including one you may have sitting around unused.
+To AK purists, mounting anything other than an AK-style scope on an AK-47 is not kosher; it just does not look quite right.
+But, each to his own.

-If you’re looking for more advice on purchasing your first AK, feel free to call our tech support folks at 800-421-8047.
+If you are looking for more advice about purchasing your first AK, feel free to call our tech support folks at 800-421-8047.